Ctrlpanel-gg/docs/docs/Contributing/contributing.md

 We are following the PSR12 code standard for PHP.

 ### Our Standards
-Examples of behaviour that contributes to creating a positive environment include:
+Examples of behavior that contributes to creating a positive environment include:

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences